DaxianLee/cocos-mcp-server/FEATURE_GUIDE_EN.md

 ## 4. Prefab Tools

-**⚠️ Known Issue**: Prefab instantiation using the standard Cocos Creator API may not properly restore complex prefab structures with child nodes.
-While prefab creation correctly saves all child node information, the instantiation process through `create-node` with `assetUuid` has limitations and may result in missing child nodes in the instantiated prefab.
+**⚠️ Known Issue**: When using standard Cocos Creator API for prefab instantiation, complex prefabs with child nodes may not be properly restored.
+While prefab creation functionality can correctly save all child node information, the instantiation process through `create-node` with `assetUuid` has limitations that may result in missing child nodes in the instantiated prefab.

 ### 4.1 prefab_get_prefab_list
 Get all prefabs in the project

 **Parameters**:
-- `folder` (string, optional): Folder path to search, default is `db://assets`
+- `folder` (string, optional): Search folder path, defaults to `db://assets`

 **Example**:
 ```json